loykasi/unity-gamecore/README.md

 # GameCore
 Collection of scripts and tools for Unity version 2022 or later

-This repository contains many tools I currently develop to use in my projects.
+This repository contains many tools I am currently developing.

 ## Overview: